 The National Railway Museum (in Portuguese, Museu Nacional Ferroviário) is one of the most fascinating museums in Portugal.
-Located in the city of Entroncamento, in the Santarém district, it’s the perfect place to visit on a day trip from Lisbon – especially if you choose to travel by train to/from the Portuguese capital!
+Located in the city of Entroncamento, in the Santarém district, it’s the perfect place to visit on a day trip from Lisbon – especially if you travel by train to/from the Portuguese capital!

 The collection of the National Railway Museum is made up of around 36,000 objects associated with the railway theme, including locomotives, carriages, and wagons since the times of the steam engine.
 In addition, it has two masterpieces of rail transportation in Portugal on display: the Royal Train and the Presidential Train!

-This post may contain affiliate links, meaning I earn a small commission if you make a purchase, at no additional cost to you.
+This post may contain affiliate links, meaning I earn a small commission if you make a purchase, at no additional cost.
 Please read my disclosure & privacy policy for more information.

 No time to read now?
 Pin it for later!